adhilNuckz/g-dup/README.md

 ## ❓ FAQ

 **Q: Do I need to create a Google Cloud project?**
 A: No!
-As an end user, you just install and run `dup login`.
+As an end user, you just install and run `gdup login`.
 The developer has already set up the OAuth credentials.

 **Q: Is my data secure?**
-A: Yes.
-DUP uses Google's official OAuth 2.0 flow.
+A: Yes. gdup uses Google's official OAuth 2.0 flow.
 Your credentials are stored locally and never sent to any third party.

 **Q: Can I use this for large files?**
-A: Yes!
-DUP supports resumable uploads for large files and shows progress.
+A: Yes! gdup supports resumable uploads for large files and shows progress.

-**Q: What happens if I uninstall DUP?**
+**Q: What happens if I uninstall gdup?**
 A: Your tokens and configuration remain in the config directory, so you won't need to re-authenticate if you reinstall.

 **Q: Can I use this in scripts?**
-A: Yes!
-DUP is designed to be script-friendly.
+A: Yes! gdup is designed to be script-friendly.
 Just make sure to authenticate first.

 ## 🐛 Troubleshooting